Louisbu/hybrid_ivp/README.md

   </ol>
 </details>

-## About the Project
+# About the Project

-A Weather Routing implementation.
-Reduce the fuel consumption and travel time of sea journeys by tracing routes that follow ocean currents.
+This is an ocean vessel path finding algorithm that optimizes fuel consumption and travel time between destinations.
+We achieve this by combining the locally optimal solution found by the classic Zermelo's Navigation Problem and applies a discretized Jacobi-Newton method for path smoothing and global optimization.

-### Structure
+## Structure

 The repository is structured into the following directories:

 - `/hybrid_routing`: where the python code is.

-### Contributing
+## Contributing

 Conveniently, a set of workflows via Github actions are already installed: